What is CSE?

 Sustainability is a Defining CharacteristicThe Center for Sustainability Education (CSE) creates, enhances and connects opportunities for learning about sustainability in and out of the classroom.
 Working with a variety of partners, CSE supports activities that use the campus as a living laboratory for sustainability, helps faculty members incorporate sustainability in their teaching and research, funds student-faculty research, organizes speakers and events, serves as an information hub for all facets of Dickinson’s sustainability efforts, and employs student interns to lead and assist with these and other efforts.

-Our partners include academic departments, student organizations, offices of Facilities Management, Student Development and LGBTQ Services, the Dickinson College Organic Farm, the Alliance for Aquatic Resource Monitoring (ALLARM), the Center for Global Study and Engagement, the Community Studies Center, the Clarke Forum for Contemporary Issues, and other groups.
+Our partners include academic departments, student organizations, offices of Facilities Management, Student Development, Residence Life, LGBTQ Services, Student Leadership & Campus Engagement, the Dickinson College Organic Farm, the Alliance for Aquatic Resource Monitoring (ALLARM), the Center for Global Study and Engagement, the Community Studies Center, the Clarke Forum for Contemporary Issues, and other groups.

 Examples of CSE activities include: